Jason-Les/trezor-simple-sign/README.md

 Currently only supporting:

-- Sending to P2PKH testnet addresses
 - Single input (Single prev hash and index)
-- Single output (with a single change address)
+- Single output (with a single change output automatically generated)

 ## Support
 I have only tested this using python 3.6 on Ubuntu with Trezor One.
 I cannot yet vouch for reliability on other setups.